pyeventsourcing/eventsourcing/docs/topics/process.rst

 then it will be processed exactly once.

 The processing will be reliable even if the behaviour of the policies and the aggregates is dysfunctional.
-Like the ratchet is as reliable as its pawl, a process application is as reliable as its database transactions are atomic.
+A ratchet is as reliable as its pawl and teeth.
+Similarly, a process application is as reliable as its database transactions.

 System of processes
 -------------------

-One such process could follow another in a system of processes.
+One process application could follow another in a system of processes.
 One process could follow two other processes in a slightly more complicated system.
 A process could simply follow itself, stepping though state transitions that involve many aggregates.
 There could be a vastly complicated system of processes without introducing any systemically emergent unreliability in the processing of the events (it is "absolutely" reliable, there isn't somehow a "tolerable" level of unreliability in each process that would eventually compound into an intolerable level of unreliability in a complicated system of processes).

 A number of application processes could be run from a single thread.
 Alternatively, they